Overview

 Repeatedly retelling the story of the traumatic event helps the patient create a clear mental picture of what happened so the event isn’t modified in their mind.
 This has been shown to improve symptoms of PTSD.

-Highlight the mental distinction between the memory of the trauma and the actual experience of the trauma
+Distinguish the memory of trauma vs. the actual experience

 Repeatedly retelling the traumatic event also helps change the associations that have been created between the traumatic memory and the perception of being in danger.
 Initially, patients with PTSD may report that just thinking about the experience makes them perceive that they’re reliving it.
 Talking through the event in a safe environment, in the presence of a trusted therapist, can help them discriminate between the feeling of threat that accompanies their memories and an actual, physical threat in the present moment.